Three Lions (song): Covers and other uses

 In addition, the Barmy Army group of England cricket supporters adapted the song into "Three Lions and a Crown" ahead of the 2019 ICC Cricket World Cup, which England hosted and eventually won for their first ODI (50-over) World Cup championship.

-During England's semifinal run at the 2018 World Cup in Russia, England supporters adapted the chorus of girl group Atomic Kitten's "Whole Again" into a chant that referenced "Three Lions" in honor of Gareth Southgate, who had become manager.
+During England's semi-final run at the 2018 World Cup in Russia, England supporters adapted the chorus of girl group Atomic Kitten's "Whole Again" into a chant that referenced "Three Lions" in honor of Gareth Southgate, who had become manager.
 Specifically, the chorus lines "Baby, you're the one / You still turn me on / You can make me whole again" were changed to "Southgate, you're the one / You still turn me on / Football's coming home again".
-Before England's quarterfinal against Sweden, group member Natasha Hamilton shared a video of herself on Twitter singing the alternate lyrics.
-On 3 July 2021 during UEFA Euro 2020, Hamilton and fellow member Liz McClarnon then returned to perform the song with reworked lyrics including the existing alternate ones in front of chanting football fans at a watch party at Boxpark Croydon for England's quarterfinal against Ukraine.
+Before England's quarter-final against Sweden, group member Natasha Hamilton shared a video of herself on Twitter singing the alternate lyrics.
+On 3 July 2021 during UEFA Euro 2020, Hamilton and fellow member Liz McClarnon then returned to perform the song with reworked lyrics including the existing alternate ones in front of chanting football fans at a watch party at Boxpark Croydon for England's quarter-final against Ukraine.
 On 6 July 2021, the day before England's semi-final against Denmark, the group – including Jenny Frost, who rejoined following a 13-year break to re-record – released an official full-length version of the adapted song called "Southgate You're the One (Football's Coming Home Again)" via Columbia Records UK.

 During the Lionesses victory parade in London on 29 July 2025 following the UEFA Women's Euro 2025 final, the song was sung by fans.